jimmiebergmann/mini-yaml/CONVENTIONS.md

 # Conventions

-List of conventions for mini-yaml.
+Coding and naming conventions for mini-yaml.

 ## Code